Mindfulness for Life: science, practice and philosophy

 A short course offered by Assoc.
 Prof. Craig Hassed

 Mindfulness can be described both as a form of meditation and a way of living.
 For millennia the world's great wisdom traditions have embraced the principles and practice of mindfulness by various names but in recent times it has been 'discovered' by the mainstream.
 Mindfulness has generated enormous interest in fields as diverse as mental health, neuroscience, genetics, education, sport and leadership.
 It may be the single most important life skill we ever develop.

-The course will be offered over four Wednesday evenings running from 7.00pm to 9.30pm on February 28, March 7, 14 and 21.
+The course will be offered over four Tuesday evenings running from 7.00pm to 9.30pm on February 26, March 5, 19 and 26.
 No prior learning or experience with mindfulness is required.
 The venue is MacLaren Hall, 45 Riversdale Road, Hawthorn (Erasmus School: enter car park from Through St) and the enrolment fee is $120 ($90 concession).
 Places are limited so booking ahead is recommended.
-For more details contact the School of Philosophy on 9818 0804.
+For advanced bookings or more details contact the School of Philosophy on 9818 0804.